 top of page

-Pseudologia Fantastica (i.e. Pathological Lying)as a Possible Outcome of Complex Trauma
+Pseudologia Fantastica (i.e. Pathological Lying) as a Possible Outcome of Complex Trauma

 Article type: Theoretical and Conceptual Paper

-Kyd Shepherd
+Author: Kyd Shepherd

-Clinical psychologist in private practice, Paris, France
+Affiliation: Clinical psychologist in private practice, Paris, France

 Abstract